The Performance Analyst Staff Role Explained

 Gone are the days when the manager had to solely rely on his subjective sense of the game and how he experienced the players’ achievements.

 Gone are the days when you base your judgment on positive or negative perceptions and coincidences.
 Statistics and data analysis have come to remove any cognitive biases and reveal the truth!

 As the level of competition has increased, or the gap between top clubs and mid-table clubs’ financial situation has increased massively, the focus on understanding everything you need to know about your team and your opponent has been put in the driver’s seat.

 Clubs have opened their arms to data analysis, partnered with analytics companies or teamed up with football analysis experts to gain an advantage over the opponent.

-Although Football Manager has always been driven by a lot of statistical information and information gathering, Football Manager 2021 introduces a number of new statistical data and metrics in the game, such as expected goal model, which facilitates the process of assessing player and match performance.
+Although Football Manager has always been driven by a lot of statistical information and information gathering, Football Manager 2021 introduces a number of new statistical data and metrics in the game, such as the expected goal model, which facilitates the process of assessing players and matches performance.

 What started as a way to gain an edge over opponents, the pursuit of processing statistics and analyzing team and player performance in the best way, has become a top priority, both for the best football managers in today’s football industry and for your managerial experience in FM21!